jrminter/monte-carlo-simulations/README.md

 1. The **Ir-on-Ag-on-silica** folder has the files I generated modeling a trilayer film prompted by a discussion on the
 [Probe Software Forum](http://probesoftware.com/smf/index.php?topic=1104.0).
 I was also experimenting with different versions of `penepma`.
+I also added the DTSA simulations at two thickness values, including the python (actually jython) script to run the simulation.

 ## Useful resources